Wise Review [2023] – 7 Must Knows

 6. What do Wise Customers Say (including Negative Reviews)?

-No matter which review site you look at, you will find the majority of Wise reviews are very complimentary, but not all.
+No matter which review site you look at, you will find the majority of Wise reviews are very complimentary.

 It can be insightful to dig into what these reviews are saying – particularly those with one or two stars.